dariopi/synthetic_data_generation/README.md

 # Introduction

-This repository contains the code for generating synthetic data for training a DynoNet model as described in the paper: Synthetic data generation for system identification: leveraging knowledge transfer from similar systems by Dario Piga, Matteo Rufolo, Gabriele Maroni, Manas Mejari, Marco Forgione.
+This repository contains the code for generating synthetic data for training a DynoNet model as described in the paper: "Synthetic data generation for system identification: leveraging knowledge transfer from similar systems" by Dario Piga, Matteo Rufolo, Gabriele Maroni, Manas Mejari, Marco Forgione.

 # Requirements